ExtendedXmlSerializer/home/README.md

 }
 ```
 #### Use Autofac integration
 This configuration is more difficult but recommended.
 You have to install [Autofac.Extensions.DependencyInjectio](www.nuget.org/packages/Autofac.Extensions.DependencyInjection/) and read Autofac [documentation](docs.autofac.org/en/latest/integration/aspnetcore.html).
-The following code adds a MVC service and creates a container AutoFac.
+The following code adds an MVC service and creates a container AutoFac.
 ```C#
 public IServiceProvider ConfigureServices(IServiceCollection services) {